Sahith Theegala Betting Profile: The Sentry - PGA TOUR

 - Off the tee, Sahith Theegala has averaged 310.4 yards in his past five tournaments.

-- Theegala has an average of 3.798 Strokes Gained: Putting in his past five tournaments.
+- Theegala is averaging 3.798 in terms of Strokes Gained: Putting in his past five tournaments.

 - Theegala is averaging 8.408 Strokes Gained: Total in his past five tournaments.